 “We now want better quality assets, malls that are occupied, with healthy ratios and diverse tenants,” Igal Namdar said.

 Acadiana Mall remains an important economic engine for Lafayette, totaling about 1.6 million square feet.
-It’s not the Costco center (in which former mall owner CBL is a joint venture partner with Covington-based Stirling Properties, sharing ownership in a 65 percent/35 percent split, respectively), but its annual economic impact is $198 million, which includes $130 million in direct store sales, $31 million in wages and 1,349 jobs, according to a 2018 LEDA analysis.
+It’s not shiny like the Costco center (in which former mall owner CBL is a joint venture partner with Covington-based Stirling Properties, sharing ownership in a 65 percent/35 percent split, respectively), but its annual economic impact is $198 million, which includes $130 million in direct store sales, $31 million in wages and 1,349 jobs, according to a 2018 LEDA analysis.
 Gothreaux says the analysis was requested early last year by a couple of parties interested in purchasing the mall.

 Lafayette’s economy is hurting, as shown in the recent scary picture painted by new federal economic data.
 Any deterioration of the mall will exacerbate that, because every time a store struggles or closes, the mall ends up supporting fewer jobs and generating less tax revenue, both sales and property.
 And eventually if things get bad enough at the Johnston Street destination, it could start to hurt the retail potential and value of surrounding properties.

 Here’s the rub: The leases governing inline spaces in Acadiana Mall, like most malls, include co-tenancy agreements that allow tenants to reduce the rent they pay or rework terms of their leases if anchors or a certain number of tenants leave.
 Sears left the mall more than a year ago, and two more anchors, Macy’s and JCPenney, have shuttered stores throughout the country in recent years and are still struggling.
 Both will announce additional closures in the next two months.
 Adding salt to the wound, just this month sister retailers Gap, Gap Kids and Banana Republic departed the mall.
 (JCPenney and Dillard’s own their spaces; because CBL & Associates owned the Macy’s spot before defaulting on the loan, it likely was part of the Namdar deal, real estate sources tell me.)